sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

     errid = opt(JSErrorEnum)): JSClassID
 ```

 Typically, you would do this using Nim reference types.
-Non-reference
+Non-reference types
-types work too, but have some restrictions which will be covered.
+work too, but have some restrictions covered later.

 Following code registers a JS interface for the Nim ref object `Moon`: